 Red yeast rice has been shown to lower LDL cholesterol.
 That’s because red yeast rice contains a compound structurally identical to lovastatin, a statin drug.
 So be aware that red yeast rice can cause the same side effects as statins and if you take this supplement you should be monitored in the same way as if you were on a cholesterol-lowering medication.

 Here’s the other issue.
-Red yeast rice is a supplement, and the supplement industry is not well regulated.
+Red yeast rice is a supplement, and, unlike food, the supplement industry is not well regulated.
 That means the dose of the active ingredient can vary from bottle to bottle and even from pill to pill.
 Plus, other substances can be present in the pill that are not listed or monitored, affecting safety and efficacy.

 6. PCSK9 inhibitors